10 Unmissable hikes in Thailand

 At no.10 on my top 10 unmissable hikes in Thailand is my wildcard entry – a guided night trek in Khao Sok National Park.
 Maybe not as easily accessible as the other hikes in this post, but I just had to include it.

 One of my favourite places I visited during my three months in Thailand was Khao Sok National Park.
 It’s hard to describe the beauty of this place, it honestly has to be seen first-hand!
-If you want to see the more natural and untouched side of Thailand – picture jungles, rainforest, mountains, lakes and wildlife – make sure that you add Khao Sok National Park to your Thailand itinerary!
+If you want to see the more natural and untouched side of Thailand, make sure that you add Khao Sok National Park to your Thailand itinerary!

 One of the best things you can do in Khao Sok National park is to join a guided night safari hike.
 You will need to book onto a tour to access the hiking trails in the national park, or hire a guide.